Myofascial Pain Can Be Prevented With Lifestyle Changes

 - Relaxation – Tension and stress undoubtedly are two factors that are key contributors of chronic pain conditions.
 Relaxation is the core of wellness and a true essence of a healthy body – a true indicator of health.
 An unhealthy body can never find peace and relaxation.
 Schedule fun activities in whatever form you prefer, since fun in any form always gives way to relaxation.
 Start your day with deep breathing exercises and try to find time for meditation, yoga, pilates, more deep breathing and quiet reflection, even if it’s in your evenings that you find time for such.
 You can even use myofascial release therapy for relaxation.

 - Physical & Mental Health – Never forget that mental health is equally as important as physical health.
 Our emotional and mental state have a tremendous impact on our physical and overall health, including myofascial pain.
 Pent-up emotions, anxiety, and other everyday psychological stresses can solidify into chronic pain in our myofascial tissues and muscles.
 You need to seriously think about how to release those anchoring feelings.

 Myofascial release therapy is like a magic super medicine, for it cannot be described any less, as it is an all-encompassing treatment that heals you physically, emotionally, as well as mentally.
 That’s because, apart from balancing the body in all three of those areas, it balances the body’s natural chemicals and signals, and releases stress, anxiety and tension.
 Who could ask for more?

 Wouldn’t you too be interested in enjoying a blissful, pain-free life?
-Just reach out to us by calling Southwest Physical Therapy TODAY for your FREE phone consultation with our caring specialist.
+Just reach out to us by calling Southwest Myofascial Release TODAY for your FREE phone consultation with our caring specialist.
 You’re just gonna love us and the benefits of myofascial release therapy!